 We'll look at what a league news page looks like in our ESPN.com NBA Section Tour tutorial.

 On the right side of this bar are additional options.
-Move your mouse cursor over Watch to bring up options for watching various ESPN.com video content (we'll explain more in our How to Watch ESPN Online tutorial).
-Move your mouse cursor over Listen for options related to listening to ESPN live radio feeds and podcasts of pre-recorded shows (our How to Listen to ESPN Radio Online tutorial will have more details).
+Move your mouse cursor over Watch to bring up options for watching various ESPN.com video content.
+Move your mouse cursor over Listen for options related to listening to ESPN live radio feeds and podcasts of pre-recorded shows.
 Move your mouse cursor over Fantasy for a list of fantasy sports games that you can play on ESPN.com (our ESPN.com Fantasy Sports tutorial will explain this further).
 The little box of dots here will display ESPN.com's regional, international, and affiliate websites when you move your mouse cursor over it; click one to go there.
-And clicking the magnifying glass icon will allow you to search ESPN.com for specific content (see our How to Search ESPN.com tutorial).
+And clicking the magnifying glass icon will allow you to search ESPN.com for specific content.

 Content on the left side of the main part of the page comprises the most popular stories on ESPN.com, while content on the right side of the page is what has recently been added to ESPN.com or its Twitter feed.
 Scroll down the screen for more content (it will scroll endlessly), or click on a story to go to it.